When I import a lot of pictures from my camera SD card, some standard transformations need to take place:

 Reboot the box and it will only use the EUI-64 based IPv6 Address.

-If you have a Windows Server with a fixed IPv6 Adress and you also want to get rid of the autoconfigured adress:
+If you have a Windows Server or Windows 10 with a fixed IPv6 Adress and you also want to get rid of the autoconfigured adress:

 netsh interface ipv6 set interface "Ethernet" routerdiscovery=disabled